andycroll/andycroll.com/_posts/2019/2019-11-03-write-one-test.md

 These sorts of simple, but full system, tests will give you a surprising amount of benefit for very little ongoing effort.

-These kinds of system tests rarely allow you to test all the permutations of sophisticated logic within your application, those sorts of things are better tested in unit tests.
-For general “is my application mostly working”-type concerns you'll get a lot of milage (and coverage) out of these broad smoke tests.
+These kinds of system tests rarely allow you to test all the permutations of sophisticated logic within your application.
+Those sorts of things are better tested in unit tests.
+For general “is my application mostly working”-type concerns, you'll get a lot of milage (and coverage) out of these broad smoke tests.